Roofing dumpster rental in Southfield

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands three to five tons before underlayment is added.
-How does that route to a 10-yard dumpster?
-We cap the weight limit so the hooklift truck hauls it clean in a single pickup without spilling debris on the road.
+Roofers know three-tab shingles average 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-yard?
+The hooklift truck routes the load but must weigh inside the container’s weight limit on one pickup, so roofing dumpsters keep side walls low to cap payloads cleanly.

-When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
-This single container keeps the asphalt tear-offs separated from mixed material, ensuring we run your project efficiently.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general c&d debris service—a different container setup.
+Pure asphalt tear-offs, however, stay on our standard, lower-cost roofing line for your convenience.

 Driveway Placement for Roofing Crew Workflow